rustielin/dotfiles/README.md

 ## installation

-Something along the lines of:
+Something along the lines of the following, though expecting a lot of the stuff in `.zshrc` etc to break since they depend on some system-dependent files and directories...

 ```
 git clone --bare https://github.com/rustielin/dotfiles.git $HOME/.cfg